agc93/acmi/docs/content/packer/advanced/mrecs.md

 ```

 ...and when ACMI runs, it will open and read `a10a_00_Inst.uasset` and determine the correct place for the `MREC` and `N` files in the final PAK file.

+If you have the Instance file, you can also open it with the ACMI Packer to quickly check what paths it uses.
+Note that the instance reader will show you the paths that the instance file uses **even if it's a vanilla game file**.
+For example, instances without separated Normals will still show a path/filename for Normals, it will just be a vanilla game file.